opencv/opencv/modules/gpu/doc/initalization_and_information.rst

     .. ocv:function:: static bool gpu::TargetArchs::builtWith( FeatureSet feature_set )

-        :param feature: Feature to be checked.
+        :param feature_set: Features to be checked.
 See :ocv:class:`gpu::FeatureSet`.

 There is a set of methods to check whether the module contains intermediate (PTX) or binary GPU code for the given architecture(s):